stormatics/pg_cirrus/README.md

 # pg_cirrus - Hassle-free PostgreSQL Cluster Setup
 pg_cirrus is a solution for setting up a 3-node highly available PostgreSQL cluster on Linux operating systems.
-Currently, it only supports Ubuntu, however support for other Linux flavors is on the roadmap
+Currently, it only supports Ubuntu, however support for other Linux flavors is on the roadmap.

 Main technologies used are PostgreSQL, Python and Ansible.